SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 * A closure that consists of only a single expression is understood to return the value of that expression.
-  The contents of this expression is also considered when performing type inference on the surrounding expression.
+  The contents of this expression are also considered when performing type inference on the surrounding expression.

 The following closure expressions are equivalent: